semluc/Rnotes/_docs/SEM.md

 ## Main effects

-first step is to check for a main effect:
+First step is to check for a main effect:

 ``` r
 mMe <- '